bamlab/dev-standards/project-standards/technical-agility/up-to-date-dependencies.s.md

 If this is taking too long you can create a new React Native project from scratch and import all your javascript and native parts (CocoaPods, linking, etc.).

+There can also be cache issues (with yarn or gradle for instance) so if your project doesn't take long to be cloned you can clone a new instance of your project if you're stuck.

 ### Examples

 #### 0.47 to 0.48